 Buenos Aires: Top 10 Things To Do

 Buenos Aires has two airports – we arrived at one and departed from the other.
-Ezeiza International Airport is the main international airport somewhat further (20 miles) away from the city, which can be reached by bus no 8E.
+Ezeiza International Airport is the main international airport somewhat further (20 miles) away from the city, which can be reached by bus No 8E.
 Aeroparque Internacional Jorge Newbery deals with internal and regional flights and is fairly centrally located, just 5 miles from downtown Buenos Aires.
-It is served by buses 45A and 33.
+It is served by buses No 45A and 33.

 Welcome to Argentina